ipwave-hackathon-ietf/ipwave-hackathon-ietf-106/README.md

 https://github.com/CTU-IIG/802.11p-crda

-# Use the manual v0.3 for detailed explaination.
+# Use the manual v0.3 for detailed explanation.